Near Clark in Park County, Wyoming — The American West (Mountains)

 Location.
 44° 52.568′ N, 109° 7.694′ W. Marker is near Clark, Wyoming, in Park County.
 Marker is on Belfry Highway (State Highway 120) near State Highway 292, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Powell WY 82435, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 2 miles of this marker, measured as the crow flies.
-Red Lodge Freight Road (here, next to this marker); The Nez Perce Conflict of 1877 (approx. 1˝ miles away); Nez Perce Trail (approx. 1˝ miles away).
+Bennet Buttes and the Bannock War of 1878 (here, next to this marker); The Nez Perce Conflict of 1877 (approx. 1˝ miles away); Nez Perce Trail (approx. 1˝ miles away).